LeftCoastNerdGirl/Crowdfunding_ETL/README.md

 # Using an Extract, Transform, Load (ETL) process to clean up crowdfunding campaign data

-This project required a fair amount of data cleaning and prep.
+This mini project required a fair amount of data cleaning and prep.
 This was Group Project #2, though some 'groups' were individuals.
 I completed this project as a 'group' of one.

 First I worked on the crowdfunding spreadsheet
 -Imported as a pandas dataframe.